-Omicron surge means it’s time to upgrade your mask.
-Here’s how
+Omicron surge means it’s time to upgrade your mask: Here’s how

 Why masks are important

-People who are vaccinated and have received their booster are well-protected from severe illness, hospitalization and death, unless they have weakened immune systems — even against the omicron variant.
+People who are vaccinated and have received their booster are well-protected from severe illness, hospitalization and death — even against the omicron variant — unless they have weakened immune systems.

 Officials say the newest variant’s highly mutated strain likely means that more vaccinated people will get infected compared with earlier variants, including delta.
 But even if vaccinated people do get infected, they are more likely to show either no symptoms or only mild symptoms.